iainurquhart/Taxonomy-3/README.md

 5. The UI has been redesigned and the db schema now uses nested set and adjacency model for heirarchy.

+4. :get_sibling_ids is now :sibling_entry_ids

-4. :get_sibling_ids, :next_node and :prev_node are a work in progress.
+5. :next_node and :prev_node are a work in progress.
 If you're updating and make use of these tags, best wait till they are done.

 ### Code Examples